Global overview and results

 Global criminal markets

-The global average for the criminality component stood at 5.03 out of 10, or 0.16 points higher than in 2021 (refer to the Appendix for the complete scores).
+The global average for the criminality component stood at 5.03 out of 10, or 0.16 points higher than in 2021 (refer to Appendix 4 for the complete scores).
 Analysis of the results shows that the global criminality score would have still increased if only the original 10 criminal markets were considered, and that the growth would have been even greater, with a global criminality average of 5.10.
 This suggests that the five new criminal markets are less pervasive on average, globally, than the original 10.

 However, one of the new markets, financial crimes, was found to be the most pervasive globally (at 5.98).
-In fact, financial crime ranked among the three most pervasive criminal markets in every continent besides the Americas, where it is one of the five most prominent.
+In fact, financial crime ranked among the three most pervasive criminal markets in every continent except in the Americas, where it is one of the five most prominent.
 After financial crimes and human trafficking (5.82), the cannabis trade (5.34) and arms trafficking (5.21) were identified as the third and fourth most prevalent markets globally.

 All the criminal markets in the 2021 Index grew in pervasiveness globally in the current data period, with the global score for human smuggling increasing the most (+0.39), followed by the synthetic drug trade (+0.33) and the cocaine trade (+0.30).
 By contrast, the heroin trade saw the least movement in 2023, increasing by just 0.10 points.